 The ingredients.
 Some people will make a homemade enchilada sauce with a ton of chili powder, but it’s not the same.

 These red enchiladas are made with a combination of guajillo and ancho chili peppers.

-I personally LOVE ancho peppers and so I do a 1:1 ratio of ancho & guajillo.
-Some people do more guajillo, it’s just personal preference.
+I personally LOVE ancho peppers and so I like to add them in, but you could do all guajillo.
+It’s just personal preference.

 They sell these dried peppers at most grocery stores, but also at Mexican markets.
 The Mexican market will the ideal choice because they will be fresher and more pliable.